 How does it work?

 Selected by open audition each year, up to four young musicians will perform alongside and be mentored by Dunedin’s regular cast of performers.
 The scheme offers a unique opportunity to tour with our internationally renowned musicians and to gain from their expertise, and to learn from a variety of performance and development opportunities throughout the year.

 This initiative is part of our commitment to fostering the next generation of musicians, providing them with a unique opportunity to grow and develop on the path to a professional career.

 Who can apply?

-In 2019, Dunedin Consort are looking for singers of all voice types who are keen to develop their experience of professional ensemble singing.
+Dunedin Consort are looking for singers of all voice types who are keen to develop their experience of professional ensemble singing.
 Eligible participants must be based in Scotland and aged between 21-28 at the time of applying.
 If you are accepted onto the scheme, you must be available to join Dunedin Consort in Scotland between 12-17 October 2021 for our a cappella tour.

 How to apply?